adammccartney/pwebsite/content/blog/pastFuture.md

 coming weeks and perhaps leave a source only version of the repo up on github, which also contains a few example patches in vcv.

-# A little bit of unix hacking
+# A little bit of linux hacking

 Okay, so what I've been spending a whole lot of time doing over this past year is getting to grips with linux.
 I've been exploring the music notation language